 Methodology

 An experiment was conceived that would present several types of visualisation media to the participants in a planning workshop, including interactive 3D models.
 The duration of usage of each media type has been recorded and analysed.
-Participants have been subsequently asked to rank the media types in order of suitability for aiding discussion so that these results could be compared with observational data.
+Participants were subsequently asked to rank the media types in order of suitability for aiding discussion so that these results could be compared with observational data.
 This section details the experimental set up, how the different types of media were created and the time taken to do this, the data collected and the analytical procedure used on the data.

 Experimental set up